CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "id" : "socks",       // Unique ID.
 Must be one continuous word, use underscores if necessary "name" : "socks",     // The name appearing in the examine box.
-Can be more than one word separated by spaces "weight" : 350,       // Weight of the item in grams "color" : "blue",     // ASCII character colour "to_hit" : 0,         // To-hit bonus if using it as a melee weapon (whatever for?)
+Can be more than one word separated by spaces "weight" : 350,       // Weight of the item in grams "color" : "blue",     // ASCII character color "to_hit" : 0,         // To-hit bonus if using it as a melee weapon (whatever for?)
 "symbol" : "[",       // ASCII character used in-game
 "description" : "Socks.
-Put 'em on your feet.", // Description of the item "price" : 100,        // Used when bartering with NPCs "material" : ["COTTON"],    // Material types, can abe as many as you want.
+Put 'em on your feet.", // Description of the item "price" : 100,        // Used when bartering with NPCs "material" : ["COTTON"],    // Material types, can be as many as you want.
 See materials.json for possible options "volume" : 1,         // Volume, measured in 1/4 liters "cutting" : 0,        // Cutting damage caused by using it as a melee weapon "phase" : "solid",    // What phase it is